 - ^ “IHEC Results – Wassit” (PDF).
 Archived from the original on 22 May 2018.
 Retrieved 26 May 2018.

-- ^ “KERMANSHAH vii.
+- ^ a b “KERMANSHAH vii.
 LANGUAGES AND DIALECTS”.
 Encyclopaedia Iranica.
 Retrieved 3 April 2026.

 - ^ Past Perfect Tense: from Old Iranian to Feyli Dialects, Science Arena Publications, Specialty Journal of Language Studies and Literature, 2020, Vol, 4 (2): 14-20, pp. 16.